rohancragg/blog-notes/docs/misc/cloud-dev-vms.md

 # Windows Server 2019 (version 1709 and later)
 Install-WindowsFeature -Name Hyper-V -ComputerName <computer_name> -IncludeManagementTools
 ```

 - [Install WSL2 on Windows Server](https://docs.microsoft.com/en-gb/windows/wsl/install-on-server)

 - [Install WSL2 on Windows 10](https://docs.microsoft.com/en-gb/windows/wsl/install-win10)

 #### Use a single `Git Credential Manager` on Windows

-Even thogh you may not be aware of it, when you use Git on Windows Git a Git Credential Manager stores authentication tokens securely in the Windows Credential Manager.
-After the first time, you can use git to talk to your hosting provider you then no longer need to keep re-authenticating.
+Even thogh you may not be aware of it, when you use Git on Windows Git uses a credential manager component to store authentication tokens securely in Windows Credential Manager.
+After the first time you enter credentials or an access token Git will to talk to your hosting provider you then the credential manager will ensure that you no longer need to keep re-authenticating.
 It will just access the token in the Windows Credential Manager.

 To set up Git Credential Manager for use with a WSL distribution, open your distribution and enter this command (as described in [this article](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-git#git-credential-manager-setup)):